-(22) Mr. Michael L. Owens' beneficial ownership may be summarized as follows:
+(19) Mr. Michael L. Owens' beneficial ownership may be summarized as follows:

 Number of Shares Common Stock

 Shares held outright

-Performance Units, convertible into shares of Common Stock on retirement as a director 3,175
+Performance Units, convertible into shares of Common Stock on retirement as a director 17,575

-Total 3,175
+Total 17,575

-- (23) Includes: (i) 172,145 shares of Common Stock owned directly by individuals in this group; (ii) 8,154 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) options, which are either immediately exercisable, or exercisable within 60 days of the Record Date to purchase 103,500 shares of Common Stock; (iv) 91,032 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (v) 64,640 shares of Common Stock owned by immediate family members of certain members of this group; (vi) 3,567 shares held in individual retirement accounts; (vii) 173,453 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (viii) 851,693 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock. - (24) Includes: (i) 851,693 shares of Class B Common Stock held subject to the Shareholder Agreement described in Note (4) above.
+- (20) Includes: (i) 234,112 shares of Common Stock owned directly by individuals in this group; (ii) 7,908 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) 112,320 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (iv) 25,436 shares of Common Stock owned by immediate family members of certain members of this group; (v) 3,567 shares held in individual retirement accounts; (vi) 193,473 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (vii) 836,669 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock.
+This total excludes options which are not yet vested of 114,000 shares of Common Stock.
+The options excluded will vest once the average of the high and low share price of the Company's Common Stock shall be at least \$7.00 per share for a period of 5 consecutive days, prior to the option expiration date of May 30, 2022. - (21) Includes: (i) 836,669 shares of Class B Common Stock held subject to the Shareholder Agreement described in Note (4) above.